India opposes deal to phase out fossil fuels by 2100 at climate summit

-NEW DELHI (Reuters) - India would reject a deal to combat climate change that includes a pledge for the world to wean itself off fossil fuels this century, a senior official said, underlying the difficulties countries face in agreeing how to slow global warming.
+NEW DELHI, Nov 24 (Reuters) - India would reject a deal to combat climate change that includes a pledge for the world to wean itself off fossil fuels this century, a senior official said, underlying the difficulties countries face in agreeing how to slow global warming.

 Almost 200 nations will meet in the French capital on Nov.
 30 to try and seal a deal to prevent the planet from warming more than the 2 degrees Celsius that scientists say is vital if the world is to avoid the most devastating effects of climate change.